barbaralba's translation of the new testament

 His think team where making preparations with Pilot's soldiers while Jesus had an evening meal with his disciples.
 The women fed the children and made last preparations for the main event.

-Lazarath and uncle Joseph where making final preparations for the tomb of Jesus.
+My brother Lazarath and uncle Joseph where making final preparations for the tomb of Jesus.
 I had been assured by Borus and Fau many times that Jesus would not die on the cross.
 But it must look like he was dead when they took him down.
 And a tomb was part of the show.

 There was nothing more to do than play it out how it had been written.
 Written in the holy scriptures of lies and our theater of antideathcult.

-Joanna stayed with Liz and me.
+Joanna stayed with Susanna and me.
 Mary, my mother-in-law and her mother Mary stayed with us.
 And on the morning of his sentencing we went and stood among the crowd that cheered with the snakes of hell in their chanting to crucify the man who had given all of his soul to them.

 mary helene chapters 19